Gyani25k/PhonePe-Integration/README.md

 ### 4. Save Payment Data
 After a successful payment, use `PhoneIntegration_JSON.py` to save payment-related data to a JSON file for record-keeping.
 Utilize `MobilePhonePe.py` to store the same information securely in a SQL database.

-## License
-This integration is provided under the [MIT License](LICENSE).
-Feel free to modify and distribute it according to your project's needs.

 ## Support
 For any questions or issues related to PhonePe integration, please contact our support team at kgyanender4@gmail.com.